- 1 Editor’s Choices: Things to do in NYC at Christmas

 While early mornings will probably be the least crowded in front of the Christmas Tree, you’ll be met with a group of people standing outside of the TODAY Show studios, the NBC morning show that shoots right in the Center.

-Pro Tip: While you’re in Rockefeller Center, make sure you add FAO Schwarz to your NYC Christmas bucket list, an iconic New York City toy store.
+Pro Tip: While you’re in Rockefeller Center, make sure you add FAO Schwarz to your New York Christmas vacation, an iconic New York City toy store.
 The larger-than-life store features experiences like the famed floor piano–featured in the movie BIG with Tom Hanks–to hosting classic toys and toy brands your parents and grandparents loved.
-Make sure to ask the famous life size toy soldiers to take a photo with you!
+Make sure to ask the famous life size toy soldiers to take a Christmas photo with you!